jkempf42/kube-volttron/cluster-config/README.md

 	Endpoint = <insert public IP address of your gateway node here>:51820 PersistentKeepalive = 21

-This will ensure the connection comes up if the central node VM happens to go down without saving the interface configuration.
+This will ensure the connection comes up if `central-node` happens to go down without saving the interface configuration.

-#### Connecting the gateway node to the tunnel
+### Connecting the gateway node to the tunnel

-Follow the same steps as in the section on installing a system service on the central node to start the system service on the gateway.
+Follow the same steps as in the section on installing a system service on the central node to start the system service on the gateway node.

-#### Checking for bidirectional connectivity
+### Checking for bidirectional connectivity

 Check for bidirectional connectivity by pinging first on the central node: